kenanhancer/Uni.ORM/README.md

 Let's say that you installed database connectors in your machine.
 Your project doesn't need any DLL in references. `Uni.ORM` will find DLL which is necessary from the GAC.

+###First Step
-Let's have a look at config file for ConnectionStrings which will be used by `Uni.ORM`.
+Let's have a look at web.config or app.config file for ConnectionStrings which will be used by `Uni.ORM`.
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>